I hate slow anime shows. You’re probably the same.

 It has “cliché” written all over it by today’s standards.

 Once the action-scenes start picking g up, and the

 And somehow it’s able to do a lot without losing focus or being “just another anime” that doesn’t deserve to be remembered.

 Kino’s Travels is an anime I discovered based on a conversation I seen online.

 If it weren’t for that conversation, I wouldn’t have known about it.
-After alll – I’ve never seen any websites recommend it.
+After alll – I’ve never seen any